vercel/next.js/docs/basic-features/fast-refresh.md

   might have a file which renders a React component but also exports a value that is imported by a **non-React component**.
 For example, maybe your component also exports a constant, and a non-React utility file imports it.
-In that case, consider migrating the query to a separate file and importing it into both files.
+In that case, consider migrating the constant to a separate file and importing it into both files.
 This will re-enable Fast Refresh to work.
 Other cases can usually be solved in a similar way.